GluuFederation/docker-opendj/README.md

 - `GLUU_LDAP_ADVERTISE_ADMIN_PORT`: The admin port that advertised to other OpenDJ nodes in the cluster (default to `4444`).
 Note that the port inside the container will use this value instead of `4444`.
 - `GLUU_LDAP_ADVERTISE_REPLICATION_PORT`: The replication port that advertised to other OpenDJ nodes in the cluster (default to `8989`).
 Note that the port inside container will use this value instead of `8989`.
 - `GLUU_LDAP_ADVERTISE_LDAPS_PORT`: The secure port that advertised to other OpenDJ nodes in the cluster (default to `1636`).
 Note that port 1636 will always be opened inside container.
+- `GLUU_LDAP_ADVERTISE_LDAP_PORT`: The non-secure port that advertised to other OpenDJ nodes in the cluster (default to `1389`).
+Note that port 1389 will always be opened inside container.

 ## Deployment Strategy